I Celebrate a Birthday Every Day at 25th and Broadway

 There are times I sit at the light waiting to get onto Broadway for some 4 minutes (seems like 10).
 Other times, I turn the corner at 25th and Spring and see the light is green and I become Dale Jr. hurrying to get to the intersection, but usually the light is red by the time I get there.
 When that happens it feels like I had 3 birthdays before it switches back to green to allow me to move again.
 So I have, over the years, developed things to do while waiting.

 Here is my top 10 list of things to do while waiting for the light to change at 25th and Broadway:

-9. Count how many people are still using their cell phones while driving in front of me on Broadway.
+9. Count how many people are still using their cell phones while driving past me.

 8. See what the “special of the day” is at Culvers.

 7. Watch them change the “special of the day” for the next day at Culvers.

 6. Actually time the light to see just how long I have been waiting.

 5. Count the makes of cars, Kias, Chevys, Honda, Fords, etc. going past me.

 4. While waiting, get out of the car and get my haircut at Styl It 2.